amitai10/react-redux-router-basic-example/README.md

 Login page:
 - Header
-- Form
+- Form - (inside the form there are two types of components)
-  - inside the form there are two types of components, InputField - for username and password,
+  - InputField - for username and password,
   - Button

 We will build the component from top to bottom, start with the login page: